Russia’s invasion of Ukraine leaves global trade in tatters

 In the U.S., the biggest impact will be felt at the gas pump, where higher prices are expected to add to inflation already running at the fastest rate in four decades.
 Russia was the third-largest source of oil products sold in the U.S. last year — behind only Mexico and Canada — and responsible for 8% of all imports.
 Russia is also the United States’ second-largest supplier of platinum, a metal used to build exhausts for automobiles.

-But overall, Russia was only the 20th-largest supplier of goods for the United States in 2019, according to the U.S. trade data.
+But overall, Russia was only the 20th-largest supplier of goods for the United States, according to the U.S. trade data.

 While the Biden administration has held back from a blanket Russian trade embargo or targeting Russia’s energy sector, to limit the pain on the West, that’s done little to calm markets.